-Stefan Schmitt joined Physicians for Human Rights in 2006 as the Director of the International Forensic Program.
-Prior to joining PHR, Stefan worked for the Florida Department of Law Enforcement for nearly a decade as a crime scene and digital video enhancement analyst.
+Prior to joining PHR, Schmitt worked for the Florida Department of Law Enforcement for nearly a decade as a crime scene and digital video enhancement analyst.
 Before that, he lived in Guatemala, where he founded the country’s first forensic anthropology team in 1992.

-Internationally, Stefan has worked for the International Criminal Tribunals for Rwanda and the former Yugoslavia and as a forensic consultant to the UN in countries such as Iraq, Afghanistan, and Liberia.
-In addition, he has consulted for human rights groups around the world on cases where forensic science documents human rights abuses, including in Algeria, Colombia, El Salvador, Guatemala, Honduras, Kyrgyzstan, and Russia.
+Internationally, Schmitt has worked for the International Criminal Tribunals for Rwanda and the former Yugoslavia and as a forensic consultant to the UN in Afghanistan, Iraq, and Liberia, among others.
+He has also consulted for human rights groups around the world on cases where forensic science documents human rights abuses, including in Algeria, Colombia, El Salvador, Guatemala, Honduras, Kyrgyzstan, and Russia.
 Since 2008, he has been implementing a project in Afghanistan on “Truth Seeking and the Role of Forensic Science” as a means to implement a transitional justice process.

 - Science and Justice in Afghanistan (April 27, 2012)